- How much will this cost me?

 1. How much will this cost me?

-Every idea is different.
+It depends upon the type of idea, complexity, and the services that you want.
 There is no initial cost to speak to our staff.
-Once your idea is documented and confidentiality is established, we will discuss the costs associated with preparing your idea for presentation to corporations for possible licensing.
+Once your idea is documented, confidentiality is established, and we know more about what you have and want, we will discuss the costs associated with preparing your idea for presentation to corporations for possible licensing.
+All terms and fees will be in writing.

 2. How do I know you’re not going to steal my idea?